D8-X/perpetual-simulation/README.md

 - Output is written to ./results
   - One csv file per simulation, following the pattern `simulation_{Hash Code}.csv` containing a breakdown of the pool's revenue.
-This hash code identifies the simulation environment, not the parameters of each perpetual.
+This hash code identifies the entire set of simulation environments, not the parameters of each perpetual.
   - One csv file per perpetual, of the form `results{Total Traders}{Total Arbs}_{Index}{Quote}{Collateral}-{End Date}-{Hash Code}.csv`
     containing a detailed view of each contract's state over time.
-The hash code is the same as above.
+The hash code identifies the individual simulation.

 ## How-to